 You should contact a qualified tax expert and consult with them.
 Neither Freedom Forever’s family of independent authorized dealers nor Freedom Forever itself can give you tax advice.
 A qualified tax professional will understand your situation and be able to give you the most relevant advice.

 The risk of not understanding how solar is compensated in Utah

-As of this writing, Rocky Mountain Power Utah pays you approximately $0.05369 per kilowatt-hour, which is less than what you pay for electricity in Utah.
+As of this writing, Rocky Mountain Power Utah pays you approximately $0.05969 per kilowatt-hour in the summer and $0.05639 per kilowatt-hour in the winter, which is less than what you pay for electricity in Utah.
 You only receive that rate for the first 400 kilowatt-hours of power that you use.
 After you use more than 400 kilowatt-hours, the rate you pay for power goes even higher.
 Because of that, there is a risk of having any savings you earn wiped out should you use more than 400 kilowatt-hours of power from the grid.

 The power company doesn’t charge you for the power you use from your solar system.
 Because of this, it’s a good idea to shift as much of your electricity usage to daylight hours, when your solar system is producing power.
 You should also plan to size your solar system to produce no more than 60% of your total usage.
 This way you will use almost all of the power your system produces and export as little power as possible to the grid.

 If you already own a solar system that produces more than 60% of your total power consumption, you may wish to install home batteries.
 The batteries enable you to use more of your own power, and export less to RMP.